dunefox/MAML/docs/sec-steps.rst

       :math:`y^{i}\in\{-1,+1\}`.

     .. plot:: ./figures/python/and-gate.py
-        :width: 90%
+        :width: 80%
         :align: center

     * The colors: red and blue denote the output values 0 or 1 of the AND-gate.;
-    * Note that the data points a linearly seperable;
+    * Note that the data points a linearly separable;
-    * Note that these two classes of data points can be well separated by a hyperplane (in this case a line ☺).
+    * Note that these two classes of data points can be well separated by a hyperplane (in this case a 1d straight line).
 Hence, it is easy to find a  *good* weight vector :math:`w`.
 For instance:

     .. math::